Content Security Policy

 />

-If you are using a custom CDN provider, make sure to replace the built-in Telerik URLs with the URLs to your host.
+If you are using a custom CDN provider, replace the built-in Telerik URLs with the URLs to your host.

-You can easily test whether the basic MS AJAX functionality operates in your environemnt by clicking the button from Example 4 below and ensuring there are no errors, and that the request is an XmlHttpRequest and not a full postback.
+You can test whether the basic MS AJAX functionality operates in your environment by clicking the button from the following example, then ensuring that no errors occur and that the request is an XmlHttpRequest and not a full postback.

 Having an operational MS AJAX environment is essential before adding the Telerik controls to it.